quangvu0702/GAN-Challenge/README.md

 ### Project of the Week
  - Exercise in chapter 1 and 2.

-## Week 2 - Solving the inner maximization & outer minimization
+## Week 2 - Solving the inner maximization, outer minimization
 ---
 ### Theoretical material
  - Reading: